Philipp-Sc/cosmos-rust-bot/install/README.md

 * `nohup ./install.sh dev local all &` (builds `all` packages, to - for example - disable the signal messenger integration use `default` instead.
 Use `minimal` to only build the terra-rust-bot.)

+* Note: `nohup` stands for no hangup and will prevent the build process from being killed when your ssh connection gets closed.
+The `&` at the end makes it a background task.
 * Note: check the file `nohup.out` for errors. (`cat nohup.out`)
 * Note: after a successful build you can remove everything except `terra-rust-bot/install/build`